• Skip to primary navigation

 Silver Skate Festival

 Starting in February, this 10-day family-oriented Edmonton winter attraction is the longest-running winter festival in the city.
-With roots in Dutch winter traditions, the Silver Skate Festival combines arts and culture with sports and recreation where you and your family can take part in public skating, music, bannock-making – even a horse-drawn sleigh-ride!
+With roots in Dutch winter traditions, the Silver Skate Festival combines arts and culture with sports and recreation where you and your family can take part in public skating, music, bannock-making – even a horse-drawn sleigh ride!
 There’s plenty to enjoy at the Silver Skate Festival, including ice sculptures, speed-skating events, theatrical performances, and more!
 The trick is trying to fit it all in.

 • Price: See the Silver Skate Festival’s event schedule for individual event pricing.